mohuls/django-gunicorn/README.md

 **Note:** The python version to be installed depends on the version that require the application.
 We can install multiple version of python and switch back to specific verion for our specific python version.

 0. `$ pyenv install --list` to see all the available python version.
-1. `$ pyenv install x.x.x` to install the needed version.
+1. `$ pyenv install x.x.x` (3.6.9 in this project) to install the needed version.
 We can install multiple versions.
 We can activate specific version when we need to create a virtual environment for a specific application.
 2. `$ pyenv versions` to see installed/available version to activate.
 3. `$ pyenv global x.x.x` to activate a specific python version globally.
 4. `$ pyenv global system` switch back to system version.

 **Note:** In this deployment we will use python 3.6.9

-# Installing Pipenv (Python package manager):
+## Installing Pipenv (Python package manager):
 Pipenv is a python package manager intend to replace the pip tool.
 It is an integrated tool to work with virtual environment as well.
-Lets install Pipenv and then see its function:
+Let's install Pipenv and then see its function:

 1. Before installing Pipenv make sure python and pip is already installed (`$ python -V, python3 -V` and `$ pip --version, pip3 --version`).
 2. If you are using multiple versions of python using pyenv then switch to the version of python that you want to work with Pipenv first (`$ pyenv global x.x.x`).
 3. `$ pip install --user pipenv` to install pipenv.
 4. `$ pipenv --version` to check the version.
+5. If pipenv command does not work then, `$ pip uninstall pipenv` and then run `$ pip install pipenv` now it should work.
-5. `$ pip install --user --upgrade pipenv` to upgrade Pipenv anytime.
+6. `$ pip install --user --upgrade pipenv` to upgrade Pipenv anytime.

 Learn more about Pipenv: https://github.com/mohuls/pipenv

-## Creating Virtual Environments using Pipenv (Local & Remote)
+## Creating Virtual Environments using Pipenv (Local)

 **Important:** Before creating any virtual environment, switch to the desired python version using `$ pyenv global x.x.x`.